JGMelon22/CustomMetricsPOC/README.md

 # CustomMetricsPOC
 <span>This is a sample dockerized web API CRUD as a sole purpose to be a start point to work with Prometheus custom metrics and Grafana.</span>
 <span>What actually was done?
-It was created a custom gauge metric to scrape orders from database using a background job to keep constantly up to date.</span>
+It was created a custom gauge metric to scrape amount of orders from the last 10 days from database using a background job to keep constantly up to date.</span>

 ### Tech Stacks
 <ul>